 Other types of expenses may not be critical to survival or day-to-day living.
 Still, for purposes of a budget, they should be accounted for and considered.
 After all, this is the area where cutbacks can be made to save money and redirect resources for more rewarding goals.

-Typically this would include the entertainment area, like movies, restaurants, vacations.
+Typically, this would include the entertainment area, like movies, restaurants, and vacations.
 But this category will likely also include things that people could conceivably live without, but don’t want to, like a pet or regular spa treatment.

 Intertwined with these judgments are also questions of quality and degree.
 For instance, clothes are a necessary expense.
 Whether they should come from a discount store or designer boutique is discretionary.
 Similarly, food is necessary.
 But some people can forego steak and make do with peanut butter sandwiches.

 Additionally, for many expenditures there are various “rules of thumb” that get touted, such as “only spend 30 percent of your income on rent” or “your car payment shouldn’t be more than 15 percent of your paycheck.”